 Snow shoveling and heart attacks.
 It seems like every winter we hear stories of otherwise seemingly healthy men, pitching over in the snow.
-Just a few days ago, I read about an off-duty cop (only in his 40s) dying while helping his neighbors dig out around their house.
+Back in 2016, I read about an off-duty cop (only in his 40s) dying while helping his neighbors dig out around their house.

 Why does that happen?
 And what can you do to prevent it from happening to you?

 It’s not just about the physical exertion of lifting the wet, heavy, sticky snow that Storm Jonas delivered this past weekend to most of the Eastern Seaboard of the USA.
 The air is colder than we are used to breathing, and the cold air causes blood vessels to constrict.
 Also (and news to me) cold air can cause clotting, which could lead to a blockage.
 So anybody with a known or unknown risk for high blood pressure is immediately placing more stress on the body before he/she ever lifts the first shovel full of snow.

 We tend to shovel snow without warming up and without cooling down – both actions placing more stress on the heart.
 Lots of arm action also increases blood pressure.
 Combine all those typical factors together, and anybody that is at-risk already, may be in trouble out in the snow.

 How do we keep from keeling over?